roylejw/pb-ITS-nf/README.md

-# HiFi Full-length 16S analysis with pb-16S-nf
+# HiFi Full-length ITS analysis, using the pb-16S-nf pipeline as a backbone

 - Table of Contents
   * [Workflow overview and output](#workflow-overview-and-output)